 What if I miss my Initial Enrollment Period?

 If you miss your Initial Enrollment Period and did not have a Special Enrollment Period then you must wait until the General Election Period to enroll in Medicare.
 This period runs from January 1st to March 31st each year, allowing individuals who didn’t enroll in Medicare during their Initial Enrollment Period to sign up for Part A and/or Part B. Coverage will start the month after you sign up.
 You will likely have a penalty added to your monthly premium.
-If you want to avoid penalties, be sure to reach out to a licensed agent 6 months before your initial eligibility so we can help you determine when you need to enroll.
+Learn more about the General Enrollment Period here.

 How do I enroll in Part B?